To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 line of books laying down - indicates end of blog article

-5 Essential Literacies for Students: Part 5 Media Literacy - Our students need to be proficient in 5 Essential Literacies and School Librarians can integrate a Library Literacy component into any class visit.
-In Part 5 we look at ways to incorporate Media Literacy—which encompasses all other literacies—into library visits. #NoSweatLibraryIn our complex, information-rich, culturally diverse world, literacy is no longer just knowing how to read and write.
-Students need to understand and be proficient in Five Essential Literacies to be successful in our global society:
+Our students need to be proficient in 5 Essential Literacies and School Librarians can integrate a Library Literacy component into any class visit.
+In Part 3 we look at Information Literacy, which includes planning process models, search and evaluation strategies, and academic honesty. | No Sweat LibraryIn our complex, information-rich, culturally diverse world, literacy is no longer just knowing how to read and write.
+Students need to understand and be proficient in multiple literacies to be successful in our global society.
+Our responsibility as School Librarians is to inculcate these Five Essential Literacies into our students:

 1. Reading and Writing (the original literacy)